Caltrain: Downtown San Francisco extension

 An alternative proposal, by then-Mayor Ed Lee, would see the existing terminal and trains yards demolished, along with Interstate 280 in Mission Bay, and replaced with infill housing.
 Caltrain and high-speed rail would be extended to the Transbay Terminal in a new tunnel under Third Street.

 In April 2018, the alternative alignment through Mission Bay was rejected in favor of a revised alignment under Pennsylvania Avenue.
 The new alignment would ultimately join the original alignment near 4th and King Station while tunneling under Pennsylvania Avenue from near 25th Street.
-The new proposal has an estimated cost of $6 billion.
+As of 2023, the revised extension is projected to cost $6.7 billion and may not open for service until 2032.

 Dumbarton extension

 Caltrain has been chosen to provide commuter rail service on a to-be-rebuilt Dumbarton Rail Corridor across the San Francisco Bay between the Peninsula and Alameda County in the East Bay.
 This project would add four stations to the Caltrain system: Union City, Fremont-Centerville, Newark, and Menlo Park/East Palo Alto.
 The two obsolete swing bridges along the corridor would be replaced.
 Dumbarton Rail was scheduled to start construction in 2009 after a 30-month environmental review and begin service in 2012.
 SamTrans, one of Caltrain's member agencies, already owns the right-of-way for the Dumbarton Rail Bridge.
 The bridge has not been used since 1982, when it was still owned by Southern Pacific, and about 33% of the bridge collapsed due to an arson fire in 1998.
 However, the project's estimated cost doubled between 2004 and 2006, to US$600 million, and is financially problematic.
 In January 2009, the Metropolitan Transportation Commission instead applied the funds to the BART Warm Springs Extension project in Fremont, delaying the Dumbarton rail project for at least a decade.